seligor/telegram_3dprint_calculator/printer_profile/readme.txt

-export your printer profile from prusa and put it to PRINTERNAME.ini
+export your printer profile from prusa and put it to PRINTER.ini